 See Help with you rent for more information.

 - You will have to agree a claimant commitment in order to claim it – and whenever your work coach changes the terms of your commitment – otherwise your claim / award will stop.

-- If you are in employment the DWP will access your wage information from HMRC.
+- If you are in employment you will not need to provide details of your earnings, the DWP will be sent your wage information from HMRC.